 It is important to educate ourselves and others about the correct classification of animals to avoid confusion and ensure appropriate care and treatment.
 Ferrets are intelligent, social, and loving creatures that make wonderful pets for those who are willing to invest time and effort into their care.
 By recognizing and respecting their distinct identity as Mustelids, we can provide them with the respect and attention they deserve.

-Further Reading: Do Ferrets Like Boiled Eggs?
+Further Reading: How Do Ferrets Help With Anxiety?